Beckham insists MLS team won't cost public money

 MIAMI David Beckham appealed on Saturday for support for his plans for a Major League Soccer stadium in Miami, insisting that he doesn’t want public money and will create "something special" for the city.

-That plan could go to a vote in a referendum in November and on Saturday Beckham fired up his campaign for support – visiting a downtown children's football centre, as well as the heavily Hispanic Little Havana district, and posing for photographs with local residents.
+That plan could go to a vote in a referendum in November and on Saturday Beckham fired up his campaign for support – visiting a downtown children's soccer centre and posing for photographs with local residents.

 "We feel that we are doing something positive for the city here and I think people know that," Beckham told Reuters in an interview after the event.